jodt/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 Project 4 : function that prints a string, in reverse, followed by a new line Project 5 : function that reverses a string
-Project 6 : function that prints every other character of a string, starting with the first character, followed by a new line
+Project 6 : function that prints every other character of a string, starting with the first character, followed by a new line Project 7 : function that prints half of a string, followed by a new line